 How to learn German for FreeFrom Apps to Youtube Channels, everything we know about learning german

-One of the hardest things in life, in my opinion, is to learn German.
+First of all, I just want to say that learn German is one of the hardest things in life.
 There’s even a quite famous quote from Mark Twain (or Oscar Wilde, who knows?
 The internet seems to be enigmatic on this matter) that goes: “Life is too short to learn German“.
 I’m sure you’ve heard this one before, especially if you are too, learning German like me.
 Have you ever asked yourself “How to learn German?”

-I’ll make your student life a bit easier – and your wallet a bit happier – with this post here.
-You’ll find a pretty vast list of websites, apps, plugins and more… the answer to your question “How to learn German?” is here somewhere in this post!
+Probably I’ll make your student life a bit easier – and your wallet a bit happier – with this post here.
+You can thank me later if this happens in the comments down below.
+Here you’ll find a pretty vast list of websites, apps, plugins and more… the answer to your question “How to learn German?” is here somewhere in this post!

 I will tell you everything I know that can help you to learn this beautiful language that is German.